vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/B_Chemistry_Primer_Refresher.md

 Example B.2.1 Let's figure out a tougher formula, pertaining to the combustion of ethanol (depicted in Figure B.2).
 In this situation, we combine a C2H6O molecule with some number of oxygen molecules (O2), and the reaction products will be CO2 and H2O (carbon dioxide and water).
 Our job is to figure out how many molecules are needed to balance the reaction:
 C2H6O+?O2 →?CO2 + ?H2O

 [^9]: Two variants are shown for ethanol.
-The first is a no-nonsense census of the atoms, while the second pulls one of the H symbols to the end to call attention to the OH (hy- droxyl) tagged onto the end of the molecule.
-In either case, the formula specifies 2 car- bons, 6 hydrogens, and 1 oxygen, in total.
+The first is a no-nonsense census of the atoms, while the second pulls one of the H symbols to the end to call attention to the OH (hydroxyl) tagged onto the end of the molecule.
+In either case, the formula specifies 2 carbons, 6 hydrogens, and 1 oxygen, in total.

-[^10]: For example, 2H2O has a total of 4 hy- drogen atoms and 2 oxygens.
+[^10]: For example, 2H2O has a total of 4 hydrogen atoms and 2 oxygens.

 +
 C+02 → CO2
 +
 +
 B.2 Stoichiometry 378
-Figure B.3: Two example fossil fuel reac- tions (combustion) are shown here.
+Figure B.3: Two example fossil fuel reactions (combustion) are shown here.
 The first is coal and the second is natural gas (methane).
-Both cases simply rearrange the input atoms without creating or destroying any, so that the count is the same on both sides of the arrow (which denotes the direc- tion of the reaction).
-In other words, four purple hydrogens on the left in the case of methane must all appear on the right some- where.
+Both cases simply rearrange the input atoms without creating or destroying any, so that the count is the same on both sides of the arrow (which denotes the direction of the reaction).
+In other words, four purple hydrogens on the left in the case of methane must all appear on the right somewhere.
 The formula version also just counts instances of each atom/molecule, in which pre-factors (coefficients) indicate how many molecules are present.
 CH12+
 4
 +202 → CO2+ 2H2O